-This short walk is great for families with a couple of short, steep hills to challenge young explorers.
+The Burnham Beeches Walk is a short adventure that is great for families, as it features a couple of brief, steep climbs to challenge young explorers.
 Explore the primeval woodland at your own pace as you pass ponds, ancient settlements, meadows, marshlands, and thousands of beech trees.

 Use postcode SL2 3LB to drive to the Burnham Beeches car park.
 It is open from 8am until dusk everyday.
 Payment is by donation only during the week, or £3 on weekends and bank holidays.
 Unfortunately, there is no public transport.